ropensci/roweb3/content/blog/2022-07-10-rtweet-1-0-0/index.md

 ### More consistent output

 This is probably what will affect the most users.
-All functions that return data about tweets[^1] return the same columns.
+All functions that return data about tweets[^1] now return the same columns.

 For example if we search some tweets we'll get the following columns: